 Cooking the act of preparing something (as food) by the application of heat.

-You need all five senses when cooking.
-No one sense is more important than the other.
+need all five senses when cooking.
+No one sense is more important than the

 It all really starts at the grocery store or super market.